 - Research one famous political leader from the last 100 years of Irish history.
 Produce a profile on them, explaining what happened in their life; what they believed in, and whether they are a controversial figure.

 - This gave the Irish power to make their own laws, although they remained part of the British Empire.
 Ireland did not become fully independent until 1949.

-- People could be given more votes, up to a maximum of six, depending on how many properties they own.
+- People could be given more votes — up to a maximum of six — depending on how many properties owned.
 This benefited wealthier Protestants.